-An avid performer, Meyers has concertized in Japan, Europe, the U.S. and Canada as a featured soloist, recitalist, and chamber musician.
+An avid performer, Meyers has concertized in Germany, Japan, Europe, the United States and Canada as a featured soloist, recitalist, and chamber musician.
 She has enjoyed frequent appearances on violin and viola for the El Paso Pro Musica International Chamber Music Festival.
 Having spent several summers on faculty at festivals including the Texas Music Festival (TX), Camp Encore-Coda (ME), American Festival for the Arts (TX), and the Bennington Chamber Music Festival and Composer’s Forum of the East (VT), Dr. Meyers brings vast experience in performance and pedagogy from local, national, and international arenas to her role at UTEP.

-Most recently, Meyers created and is the current Director of The String Project at UTEP, a fantastic string education resource for children of the El Paso community in grades K-4.
+Meyers created and is the current Director of The String Project at UTEP, a fantastic string education resource for children of the El Paso community in grades K-5.
 Working under the umbrella of the National String Project Consortium (NSPC), the String Project at UTEP - which began in Fall 2016 - has enormous educational and cultural benefits to the magnificent borderland community of El Paso and adheres to UTEP’s overarching mission to promote access for all.

 Meyers holds a B.M. cum laude in violin performance from the University of Houston (TX) where she studied with Fredell Lack.
 After studying for a semester in the competitive performance program at the Manhattan School of Music (NY) for graduate studies with Sylvia Rosenberg, Dr. Meyers moved to Boston.
 There she received both the M.M. and D.M.A. degrees in violin performance from the internationally renowned New England Conservatory where she studied with the outstanding pedagogue James Buswell.
 Equally adept at performance, presentation, and instruction on violin and viola, Meyers is enthusiastic about the art of incorporating classical music into the modern world with the transformative power of education.